 - heart failure

 - diabetic shock

 - stroke

 - cerebral haemorrhage

 - epilepsy

 - fainting

-- obstacles along the rescue route

 - personal injuries - death

 - Guaranteeing speedy access to help within the property. - Everyone should familiarise themselves with the first aid guidelines attached to the rescue plan and giving first aid should be rehearsed. - Listing individuals skilled in first-aid is recommended. - The stopping of rescue vehicles outside the exterior doors is to be made possible.